 As mentioned above, the EPO sets a deadline for submission for oral proceedings.

 The D-VI 3.2 Guidelines conclude that this date is not "decalable".
-The Board of Appeal T1750 / 14 does not share this analysis: according to her, this deadline is subject to the discretion of the EPO and the exemn (or opposition) division may therefore decide to postpone it or refuse its postponement (but must then motivate it). ).
+The Board of Appeal T1750 / 14 does not share this analysis: according to her, this deadline is subject to the discretion of the EPO and the examining (or opposition) division can therefore decide to postpone or refuse its postponement (but must then justify it ).

 A motion to fix another date may be made if there are substantial grounds for an adjournment (seeA15 (2) RPCR for the appeal).

 The request must be motivated in a written declaration: